wmbenedetto/examplify/README.md

 Your first instinct may be to write the script, and then copy and paste it into a `pre` tag in the page for display.

-However, after doing that a few times, you'll realize that you're now editing code in two places: once in your real code, and once in your example.
+However, after doing that a few times, you'll realize that every time you change your code or your example (like to fix a bug), you have to edit your code in two places: once in your real code, and once in the example code.

 (Either that, or you're forgetting to update your example, meaning it's out of sync with your working code and will confuse the hell out of your users when they cut-and-paste the example from your page and it doesn't work.)

 **examplify** solves that problem.

+With examplify, you simply write your examples as regular JavaScript, in regular `script` tags.
+Examplify takes each script and injects it into the page as HTML, so the examples your users see are identical to the ones that are being executed on the page.

 ## Getting started